nulib-ds/city-public-value-capitalism/content/New-Urban-Visions/5-ecological-city.md

 The results of a data mining analysis also revealed differences in the language used by the resident and university committees in the interviews (Table 5.1).
 Resident committees used words like "flower," "kids," and "beautiful" more often, while university committees used words like "wildlife" and "know" more frequently.
 The results of these interviews were later shared with committee members, which gave them the opportunity to realize the differences in perception between resident and university committees and address how to overcome such differences and collaborate more effectively ({{< q-cite "Sakurai et al., 2015a" >}}).

-**Table 5.1a: Resident Committee - *Words frequently Mentioned by Members of "Association of Flowers and Greening" Committee in Ushikubo Nishi District (Source: revised from Sakurai et al., 2015a)***
+### Table 5.1: *Words frequently Mentioned by Members of "Association of Flowers and Greening" Committee in Ushikubo Nishi District (Source: revised from Sakurai et al., 2015a)*

+**Resident Committee**

 |     Ranking |     Words          |     Jaccard  |     Frequencies    |     Words appeared per individual |
 |-------------|--------------------|--------------|--------------------|-----------------------------------|